About

 Steffi Klenz is an artist based in London who approaches photography as an expanded visual discipline.
 Her practice has been consistently preoccupied with the built environment, critically exploring the notion of place and spatiality.
 Her works indicate a clear interest in the political engagement with particular buildings, environments or geographies in conflict, considering the relationship between aesthetics, technology and representation.

-Her work was part of the Biennale for Contemporary Photography in Germany in 2020, The International Biennale for Photography in Belo Horizonte (Brazil) in 2021 and The Biennale for Electronic Language and Technology in Sao Paulo (Brazil) in 2022.
+Her work was part of the audio-visual screening "Frames: Projecting International Photography” at the Centre for Contemporary Art in Glasgow as part of the 2014 Glasgow International Festival for Contemporary Art, the audio-visual screening “Look – Light” at Tate Liverpool in 2015, The British Council exhibition at Romantso Cultural Centre as part of Dokumenta 14 in Athens (2017), The Biennale for Contemporary Photography in Germany in 2020, The International Biennale for Photography in Belo Horizonte (Brazil) in 2021, The Biennale for Electronic Language and Technology in Sao Paulo (Brazil) in 2022 and the 2023 Tokyo Biennale.

 Her practice has been discussed in Chris Townsend’s “New Art from London”, Thames & Hudson (2006), Judith Rugg’s “Spatialities: The Geographies of Art and Architecture” by Intellect Publishing (2012), Robert Shore’s “Post-Photography: The Artist with a Camera”, by Laurence King Publishing (2014), Imogen Racz’ “Art and Home: Comfort, Alienation and the Everyday” by I.B.Tauris (2015), Robert Shore’s “Beg, Steal and Borrow” by Laurence King Publishing (2017), Jean Wainwright’s “Ship to Shore: the Art and Lure of the Sea” by John Hansard Gallery and Cornerhouse Publications in 2018 and “Contemporary Photography: Archives and Documentary History” published by NŌUA in 2021.
 In 2022, Klenz' work was selected as part of "Collage" by Gestalten and teNeues Publishing, highlighting the most innovative recent works by women who have forged a place for themselves in the world of art and photography.